 Or you wake up with a baby several times a night.

 Whatever the case, figure out when you need to go to sleep at night to make sure that you are getting enough sleep.

 Have a screen cut off time at least 2 hours before you plan to go to sleep.
-If you can, keep your phone and other screen out of your room entirely.
+If you can, keep your phone and other screens out of your room entirely.

 I’ll admit, this one was a struggle for me.
 The hubs and I used to have this nightly ritual of watching an episode (or five) of Forensic Files in bed.
 It was our time to spend together after a long day and, frankly, it’s crazy good.

 Eating heavy foods before bed will sabotage your sleep.
 Think about the last time you tried to fall asleep with an overly full belly.
 You probably had a hard time getting comfortable.

 Personally, going to sleep on a slightly empty stomach (3 or so hours after eating) is best for my sleep quality.